mathewlewallen/awesome-free-tools/README.md

 - [Craft Docs](https://www.craft.do/) - Beautiful and powerful tool for creating and organizing documents and notes. 🪟 🍎
 - [RemNote](https://www.remnote.io/) - A knowledge management app with note-taking and spaced repetition features. 🪟 🍎 🐧
 - [Simplenote](https://simplenote.com/) - A minimalist note-taking app that syncs across devices. 🪟 🍎 🐧
-- [NotePlan](https://noteplan.co/) - A markdown-based planner with to-do list and calendar integration. 🍎
+- [Joplin](https://joplinapp.org/) - Capture your thoughts and securely access them from any device. 🪟 🍎 🐧 🟢

 ## Text Editors

 - [Notepad++](https://notepad-plus-plus.org/) - Text editor with syntax highlighting and advanced editing features for developers. 🪟 🟢
-- [Sublime Text](https://www.sublimetext.com/) - Fast and customizable text editor with support for a wide range of programming languages. 🪟 🍎 🐧
 - [Visual Studio Code](https://code.visualstudio.com/) - A powerful and extensible code editor developed by Microsoft, featuring debugging, version control, and support for numerous languages. 🪟 🍎 🐧 🟢
 - [Atom](https://atom.io/) - Hackable text editor with features like Git integration and an extensive plugin ecosystem. 🪟 🍎 🐧 🟢
 - [Vim](https://www.vim.org/) - Highly configurable, command-line-based text editor that is especially favored by developers for its efficiency. 🪟 🍎 🐧 🟢